arturcgs/masters-project/README.md

-# Shared Side Projects
+# Masters Projects!

-This repository is dedicated to files for side projects done in collaboration with @luxirio and @arturcgs
+This repository is dedicated to code and files for the masters project, done in collaboration by @luxirio and @arturcgs.